Serbia: Cuisine

+The traditional Serbian Christmas table features roast pork, hearty soup, crescent rolls, and Olivier salad, accompanied by wine or rakija.

-Serbian cuisine is largely heterogeneous in a way characteristic of the Balkans and, especially, the former Yugoslavia.
-It features foods characteristic of lands formerly under Turkish suzerainty as well as cuisine originating from other parts of Central Europe (especially Austria and Hungary).
-Food is very important in Serbian social life, particularly during religious holidays such as Christmas, Easter and feast days i.e. slava.
+Serbian cuisine is largely heterogeneous in a way characteristic of the Balkans, with heavy Central European, Oriental, and Mediterranean influences.
+It features dishes typical of Turkish cuisine as well as cuisines originating from Central Europe, especially Hungarian cuisine.
+Food is very important in Serbian social life, particularly during religious holidays such as Christmas, Easter, and feast days i.e. slava.

 Staples of the Serbian diet include bread, meat, fruits, vegetables, and dairy products.
-Bread plays an important role in Serbian cuisine and can be found in religious rituals.
-A traditional Serbian welcome is to offer bread and salt to guests.
-Meat is widely consumed, as is fish.
-The southern Serbian city of Leskovac is host to Roštiljijada, considered the biggest barbecue festival in the Balkans.
+Bread plays an important role in Serbian cuisine and features prominently in religious rituals.
+Meat is widely consumed, while fish is eaten to a lesser extent.
+The southern city of Leskovac is host to Roštiljijada, one of the largest barbecue festivals in Europe.

-Other Serbian specialties include ćevapčići (grilled and seasoned caseless sausages made from minced meat), pljeskavica (grilled spiced meat patty made from a mixture of pork, beef and lamb), gibanica (cheese pie), burek (baked pastry made from a thin flaky dough that is stuffed with meat, cheese or vegetables), sarma (stuffed cabbage), punjena paprika (stuffed pepper), moussaka (casserole made from minced meat, eggs, and potatoes), Karađorđeva šnicla (veal or pork schnitzel that is stuffed with kajmak), đuveč (meat and vegetable stew), pasulj (bean soup), podvarak (roast meat with sauerkraut), ajvar (roasted red pepper spread), kajmak (dairy product similar to clotted cream), čvarci (variant of pork rinds), proja (cornbread) and kačamak (maize porridge).
+Serbian specialties include ćevapčići (grilled and seasoned caseless sausages made from minced meat), pljeskavica (grilled spiced meat patty made from a mixture of pork, beef, and lamb), Karađorđeva šnicla (veal or pork schnitzel that is stuffed with kaymak), gibanica (cheese pie), burek (baked pastry made from a thin flaky dough that is stuffed with meat or cheese), sarma (stuffed leaves), punjena paprika (stuffed peppers), đuveč (meat and vegetable stew), pasulj (bean stew), podvarak (roast meat with sauerkraut), ajvar (roasted red pepper spread), kajmak (dairy product similar to clotted cream), čvarci (variant of pork rinds), proja (cornbread), and kačamak (maize porridge).

-Serbians claim their country as the birthplace of rakia (rakija), a highly alcoholic drink primarily distilled from fruit.
-Rakia in various forms is found throughout the Balkans, notably in Bulgaria, Croatia, Slovenia, Montenegro, Hungary and Turkey.
-Slivovitz (šljivovica), a plum brandy, is a type of rakia which is considered the national drink of Serbia.
-In 2021, Serbia's sljivovica was added to the United Nations Intangible Cultural Heritage List as a "cherished tradition to be preserved by humanity".
+Serbians claim their country as the birthplace of rakia (rakija), a highly alcoholic fruit brandy, although it is found in various forms throughout the Balkans.
+Slivovitz (šljivovica), or plum brandy, is Serbia's national drink and its traditional rakia, distilled from plums, the country's national fruit.
+Serbia is the world's largest exporter of Slivovitz and the second-largest plum producer.
+Slivovitz holds a prominent place in Serbian culture: it is served as an aperitif, offered at the start or end of meals, and present at every major life event (birth, baptism, wedding, funeral) as well as at slava.

-Serbian wines are produced in 22 different geographical regions, with white wine dominating the total amount.
-Besides rakia and wine, beer is a very popular alcoholic beverage in the country.
-Pale lagers are currently and have been the traditional beer choice for Serbians.
-The most popular domestic brands of beer are Jelen, followed by Lav.
+Serbia also has a long winemaking tradition, dating back to Roman times in the 3rd century AD.
+Serbian wines are produced in 22 viticulture regions, the most important ones being Fruška Gora, Šumadija, Aleksandrovačka župa, and Vršac Mountains.
+Besides rakia and wine, beer is a very popular alcoholic beverage in the country with pale lagers being the traditional choice for Serbians.
+The most popular domestic brands of beer are Jelen and Zaječarsko.

-As in the rest of the former Yugoslavia, coffee drinking is an important cultural and social practice and Serbian coffee (a local variant of Turkish coffee) is the most commonly consumed non-alcoholic beverage.
+As in the rest of the Balkans, coffee culture is an important cultural and social practice and Serbian coffee (a local variant of Turkish coffee) is the most commonly consumed non-alcoholic beverage.